Skip to content

 • The effects are more pronounced over the localised regions that emit the most greenhouse gases; that is, heavily industrialised areas such as China, and large fossil-fuel uses such as India.

-• Figures used in the IPCC Sixth Assessment Report WG1 estimate the impact of pollutants is less than 1°C. Others (Video 1) suggest this is a dangerously conservative under-estimate.
-The research supporting this is more recent than IPCC AR6 WGI, and attributed to the abrupt spike in record-breaking global temperatures in 2023 (Fig. 1 and Video 2).
+• Figures used in the IPCC Sixth Assessment Report WG1 estimate the impact of pollutants is less than 1°C. Others suggest this is a dangerously conservative under-estimate.
+The research supporting this is more recent than IPCC AR6 WGI, and attributed to the abrupt spike in record-breaking global temperatures in 2023 (Fig. 1 and Video 1).

 • Pollutants include hydroxyl radicals, which are present in tiny quantities and have a lifetime of less than a second.
 However, they remove about 85% of methane from the atmosphere.
-The abrupt reduction in these during Covid has been attributed to the sudden, abrupt rise of atmospheric methane 2021-2022 (Videos 1 and 3).
+The abrupt reduction in these during Covid has been attributed to the sudden, abrupt rise of atmospheric methane 2021-2022 (Video 2).
 Due to feedback effects and a possible tipping point being breached, methane continues to rise at an alarming pace.

 • Volcanoes also emit sulfates.
 Eruptions have masked some warming over the last few hundred years, causing global temperatures to drop slightly for short periods.